Sylvain-SF/Stock-analysis/README.md

 ## Summary

-Refactoring code made it run faster, but coming at the cost of complexity.<br>
+In general, refactoring code made it more efficient and maintainable, but usually coming at the cost of more complexity.<br>
-The cons is that refactoring imply a more complicated code and can be more difficult to handle but he does run ~80% faster.
+In this example, the cons is that refactoring imply a more complicated code and can be more difficult to handle but he does run ~80% faster.
 So the script can handle more data.<br>